spring-guides/tut-spring-security-and-angular-js/basic/README.md

 # Spring and Angular JS: A Secure Single Page Application

 In this article we show some nice features of Spring Security, Spring Boot and Angular JS working together to provide a pleasant and secure user experience.
 It should be accessible to beginners with Spring and Angular JS, but there also is plenty of detail that will be of use to experts in either.
+This is actually the first in a series of articles on Spring Security and Angular JS, with new features exposed in each one successively.
+The punchline for this one is that there are some issues with the application we build at the end, but we'll fix those in the second installment, and subsequent implementations are all fine, since the main changes are architectural.

+## Spring and the Single Page Application

 HTML5, rich browser-based features, and the "single page application" are extremely valuable tools for modern developers, but any meaningful interactions will involve a backend server, so as well as static content (HTML, CSS and JavaScript) we are going to need a backend server.
 The backend server can play any or all of a number of roles: serving static content, sometimes (but not so often these days) rendering dynamic HTML, authenticating users, securing access to protected resources, and (last but not least) interacting with JavaScript in the browser through HTTP and JSON (sometimes referred to as a REST API).

 Spring has always been a popular technology for building the backend features (especially in the enterprise), and with the advent of [Spring Boot](http://projects.spring.io/spring-boot) things have never been easier.
 Let's have a look at how to build a new single page application from nothing using Spring Boot, Angular JS and Twitter Bootstrap.
 There's no particular reason to choose that specific stack, but it is quite popular, especially with the core Spring constituency in enterprise Java shops, so it's a worthwhile starting point.

 ## Create a New Project

 We are going to step through creating this application in some detail, so that anyone who isn't completely au fait with Spring and Angular can follow what is happening.
 If you prefer to cut to this chase, you can [skip to the end](#how-does-it-work) where the application is working, and see how it all fits together.
-The source code for the complete project we are going to build is in [Github here](https://github.com/dsyer/security-micro-clients/tree/master/basic), so you can just clone the project and work directly from there if you want.
+The source code for the complete project we are going to build is in [Github here](https://github.com/dsyer/spring-security-angular/tree/master/basic), so you can just clone the project and work directly from there if you want.

 ### Using Curl